Poland A and B: Distinction

 The distinction is unofficial and in some ways oversimplified, but it is widely acknowledged and discussed in Poland.

 Historically, the source of Poland "A" and "B" can be traced to the period of the partitions of Poland, and different policies of the partitioners, which resulted in a much larger industrial development of the Prussian partition, compared to the Austrian and Russian partitions (including the so-called eastern Kresy) where the imperial exploitation policies were rampant.

-In this divide, it has to be noted that Poland's borders were changing over the centuries.
-They moved westward after 1945, to reflect the Poland of the Piasts and the Poland of Jagiellonians.
+In this divide, Poland's borders were changing over the centuries.
+They moved westward after 1945, to reflect the Poland of the Piasts rather than the Poland of Jagiellonians.
 For instance, Warsaw was initially a settlement in eastern Poland.
-When it became a capital city in the 16th century, and historically in the developed as a central part of the Kingdom of Poland (the Crown), later western-central part of the Commonwealth.
-Now is situated in the central-eastern part of it.
+When it became a capital city in the 16th century, it was a central part of the Kingdom of Poland (the Crown), later western-central part of the Commonwealth.
+Now it is situated in the central-eastern part of Poland.
 The slower growing western provinces are often former German regions that were already densely populated and well-developed in terms of infrastructure and industry before 1945, now populated mostly by Poles from the former Eastern Polish regions.
-For example, the above-mentioned Olsztyn was part of Prussia since the times of the Teutonic Order.

 Politics

 The difference between Poland's "A" and "B" is particularly evident in the voting patterns of the two regions.
 During the 1990s, Poland "A" tended to favour the Democratic Left Alliance (Sojusz Lewicy Demokratycznej, or SLD), as a secular, socially liberal de facto successor in post-1989 politics to the former ruling party of the PRL.
 Poland "B" on the other hand voted either PSL or the Solidarity, both representing Christian-democratic values.
 The 2001 election was the only one when Poland A and B were not seen on the maps, as SLD won both in the east and the west of the country.

 Since circa 2005, Poland saw a realignment in its political system.
 Residents of Poland "A" have supported the liberal conservative party Civic Platform (PO).
-Residents of Poland "B" (excluding Warsaw), on the other hand, tend to support the national conservative Law and Justice party (PiS).
+Residents of Poland "B" (excluding the capital of Warsaw), on the other hand, tend to support the national conservative Law and Justice party (PiS).